jengelh/libhx/doc/option_parsing.rst

   one character to specify options is enough — by GNU standards, a negator is named ``--no-foo``.

-* Table nesting like implemented in popt.
-HXopt has no provision for nested tables, as the need has not come up yet.
-It does however support chained processing.
-You cannot do nested tables even with callbacks, as the new argv array is only put in place shortly before ``HX_getopt`` returns.
+* Table nesting (like in popt) is not supported in HXopt.
+The need has not come up yet.
+It does however support some forms of chained processing, e.g. by using the option terminator, "--".

 Examples